How it’s Made in Wisconsin

 How it works

-1. Complete INTEREST APPLICATION to establish available dates, times and group sizes.
+1. Complete the interest application form to establish available dates, times and group sizes.
 Events can be open to the public or serve preregistered groups only depending on facility needs.

 2. The Wisconsin Science Festival team will help connect, and supplement costs for, schools, community groups, 4-H volunteers, etc. in the area who are interested in attending.